connellw/ConnellsBlog/_drafts/domain-events-vs-integration-events.md

 }
 ```

-These are raised when methods are called making changes to domain **aggregates**.
+These are raised when changes are made to domain **aggregates**.
 When domain events are dispatched, their handlers usually make more changes to other aggregates.

 ```c#
 internal class SomethingHappenedEventHandler : IDomainEventHandler<SomethingHappenedEvent>